Skip to content

 Woolsthorpe Manor is where Isaac Newton saw an apple fall from a tree, experimented with refracted light, and tried to solve the system of the universe - all before he was 24 years old.
 Since his death it's been a place of pilgrimage for scientists from around the globe.
 Discover the manor house where he was born, visit the science centre and immerse yourself into the world of scientific discovery.

-Woolsthorpe Manor will be closing for the winter on Monday 4 November.
+Woolsthorpe Manor is now closed for the winter.
 This is to allow the team to conduct a deep clean of the Manor House and any essential maintenance needed.
+Woolsthorpe Manor has been welcoming admirers of Isaac Newton since his own lifetime and it is now our duty to ensure that the building and its contents are preserved, so that they may inspire our visitors in the future.
 Thank you for your support throughout 2024!
-We'll reopen in February 2025.
+We'll reopen on the 15 February 2025, and look forward to welcoming you then.

 The manor house